scipy-conference/scipy_proceedings/papers/zain_miller/paper.rst

-In this paper, we discussed the current shortcomings of automated, deep-learning based segmentation models for cilia, specifically on the data provided to the Quinn Research Group, and provided two additional methods–Zero-Phase PCA Sphering (ZCA) and Sparse Autoencoders (SAE)—for providing feature extracting augmentations with the purpose of aiding a U-Net model in segmentation.
+In this paper, we discussed the current shortcomings of automated, deep-learning based segmentation models for cilia, specifically on the data provided to the Quinn Research Group, and provided two additional methods—Zero-Phase PCA Sphering (ZCA) and Sparse Autoencoders (SAE)—for providing feature extracting augmentations with the purpose of aiding a U-Net model in segmentation.
 We evaluate the performance of U-Nets with various combinations of these feature extraction and parameters to